How can I travel responsibly?

 - Try not to disturb marine life and never touch it - it has never been exposed to human bacteria and touching them could make them sick.

-- With many of our packages we offer swimming with manta rays.
+- With many of our packages, we offer swimming with reef sharks and manta rays.
 Don't be tempted to touch them.
-While these gentle giants are not going to harm you, you can damage their delicate mucus membrane by touching them, which can lead to them getting infections.
+While the manta rays are gentle giants and the reef sharks seem friendly, you can damage their delicate mucus membrane by touching them, which can lead to them getting infections.